Hundreds of same-sex couples wed as Thailand’s landmark marriage bill takes effect

 Under the legislation, passed by Thailand’s parliament and endorsed by the king last year, same-sex couples are able to register their marriages with full legal, financial, and medical rights, as well as adoption and inheritance rights.

-Prime Minister Paetongtarn Shinawatra hailed the country’s success at an event last week, when she invited dozens of LGBTQ+ couples and activists to the government’s offices.
+Some embraced the full celebratory spirit by turning up in wedding suits and dresses.
+Others donned pink or white blazers and dresses.
+Many waved the rainbow flag.

-“This demonstrates that Thailand is ready to embrace diversity and accept love in all its forms.
-Today shows that our country is open and accepting,” she said.
+Meanwhile, celebrities and drag queens performed on a stage adorned with rainbow hearts and flowers, with a screen proudly declaring, “marriage equality.”

-Celebrations are taking place on Thursday in other parts of the country stretching from the eastern coastal city of Pattaya to the mountainous northern city of Chiang Mai.
+Celebrations are also taking place Thursday in other parts of the country stretching from the eastern coastal city of Pattaya to the mountainous northern city of Chiang Mai.

-In downtown Bangkok, at least 200 couples have signed up to get married in a mass wedding at a popular shopping mall, according to Bangkok Pride, which co-organized the event with local authorities.
+Ahead of the festivities, equality campaigners hailed the new legislation as a victory for progression.

-Rainbow flags are being flown through the heart of Bangkok, with a “pride carpet” rolled out at a celebration to welcome the newlyweds, and performances by celebrities and drag queens.
+“This could be a model for the world because we now have Thailand as a model,” said Kittinun Daramadhaj, a lawyer and president of the Rainbow Sky Association of Thailand.
+“There is true marriage equality in Thailand.”

 A dream comes true

-For some, such as Nina Chetniphat Chuadkhunthod, who was planning to attend the mass celebration at the Siam Paragon shopping mall, the day feels long overdue.
+For some, such as Nina Chetniphat Chuadkhunthod, who was planning to attend the mass celebration at Siam Paragon, the day feels long overdue.

 The transgender woman has not been able to marry her boyfriend of 22 years because she is unable to legally change her gender identity.
 But with same-sex marriage now being recognized, they can tie the knot.